Lien vers Pubmed [PMID] – 29234007

-Secreted exopolysaccharides present important determinants for bacterial biofilm formation, survival and virulence.
-Cellulose secretion typically requires the concerted action of a c-di-GMP-responsive inner membrane synthase (BcsA), an accessory membrane-anchored protein (BcsB) and several additional Bcs components.
-Whereas the BcsAB catalytic duo has been studied in great detail, its interplay with co-expressed subunits remains enigmatic.
+Secreted exopolysaccharides present important determinants for bacterial biofilm formation, survival, and virulence.
+Cellulose secretion typically requires the concerted action of a c-di-GMP-responsive inner membrane synthase (BcsA), an accessory membrane-anchored protein (BcsB), and several additional Bcs components.
+Although the BcsAB catalytic duo has been studied in great detail, its interplay with co-expressed subunits remains enigmatic.
 Here we show that E. coli Bcs proteins partake in a complex protein interaction network.
-Electron microscopy reveals a stable, megadalton-sized macromolecular assembly, which encompasses most of the inner-membrane and cytosolic Bcs components and features a previously unobserved asymmetric architecture.
+Electron microscopy reveals a stable, megadalton-sized macromolecular assembly, which encompasses most of the inner membrane and cytosolic Bcs components and features a previously unobserved asymmetric architecture.
 Heterologous reconstitution and mutational analyses point toward a structure-function model, where accessory proteins regulate secretion by affecting both the assembly and stability of the system.
-Together, these results lay the foundation for more comprehensive models of synthase-dependent exopolysaccharide secretion in biofilms and add a sophisticated secretory nanomachine to the diverse bacterial arsenal for virulence and adaptation.
+Altogether, these results lay the foundation for more comprehensive models of synthase-dependent exopolysaccharide secretion in biofilms and add a sophisticated secretory nanomachine to the diverse bacterial arsenal for virulence and adaptation.